 How much does it take to ship freight from China to France?

 The average shipping time from China to France is two to five weeks, depending on the shipping method chosen.
 The cost also depends on various factors such as the weight, volume, and nature of the goods, as well as the chosen mode of transportation (sea, air, or land).
 It is recommended that you contact shipping companies or freight brokers such as DocShipper to get an accurate quote for your shipment.
 Do not hesitate to contact us for a free quote within 24 hours.

 This time is the average time based on our previous customers and our survey, it varies in different conditions and also, it's only transit time.
 Remember to save you more time because we also need the packing, loading, and customs clearance, etc.

-What container can I choose for shipment from China to France?
+What shipping container to France can I choose for shipment?

 It's acknowledged that we have the below-mentioned choices:

 - 20'GP, 33 cm3 capacity, 20 feet (6.1 m) container for general purpose